IGJoshua/imports/dev/why-macros.md

 * Restrict the user to methods that can be dispatched unambiguously (via a custom reification of `IFn`).
-Including Clojure 1.2.x support would mean completely losig unboxed primitive support.
+Including Clojure 1.2.x support would mean completely losing unboxed primitive support.
 * Import each overload with a user-specified name, e.g.
   `(import-static (Math {abs-long (abs long)}))`.
 * Dispatch on arity only (there's no `apply` for Java methods) and rely always